CoCo: Controllable Counterfactuals for Evaluating Dialogue State Trackers: Experiments

 {\textbf{Unseen Slot-Value Generalization.}} We analyze the effect of unseen slot values for the two dictionaries (\textit{I} and \textit{O}) introduced in the previous section compared to the original set of slot values that have large overlap with the training data.
 Results presented on the left part of Figure \ref{fig:main_result} show that the performance of DST models significantly drops up to 11.8\% compared to original accuracy even on the simple counterfactuals generated by \textsc{VS} strategy using in-domain unseen slot-value dictionary (\textsc{I}).
 Furthermore, using out-of-domain slot-value dictionary (\textsc{O}) results in about 10\% additional drop in accuracy consistently across the three models.
 Consistent and similar drop in accuracy suggests that \textsc{Trade}, \textsc{SimpleTod}, and \textsc{TripPy} are almost equally susceptible to unseen slot values.

 {\textbf{Generalization to Novel Scenarios.}} The right section of Figure \ref{fig:main_result} presents the main results in our effort to answer the central question we posed at the beginning of this paper.
 Based on these results, we see that state-of-the-art DST models are having a serious difficulty generalizing to novel scenarios generated by both \textsc{CoCo} and \textsc{CoCo+} using three different slot combination strategies.
-The generalization difficulty become even more serious on counterfactuals generated by \textsc{CoCo+}.
+The generalization difficulty becomes even more serious on counterfactuals generated by \textsc{CoCo+}.
 As expected, the performance drop consistently increases as we start combining less and less frequently co-occurring slots (ranging from \textit{freq} to \textit{rare}) while generating our counterfactual goals.
-In particular, \textsc{CoCo+}(rare) counterfactuals drops the accuracy of \textsc{Trade} from 49.4\% to 18.6\%, pushing its performance very close to its lower bound\footnote{As we only touch turns with non-empty turn belief state, lower bound refers to percentage of correct predictions on turns with empty turn-level belief state over original held-out test set.} of 13.8\%.
+In particular, \textsc{CoCo+}(rare) counterfactuals drops the accuracy of \textsc{Trade} from 49.4\% to 18.6\%, pushing its performance very close to its lower bound of 13.8\%.
 Even the performance of the most robust model (\textsc{TripPy}) among the three drops by up to 25.8\%, concluding that held-out accuracy for state-of-the-art DST models may not sufficiently reflect their generalization capabilities.

 {\textbf{Transferability Across Models.}} As highlighted before, a significant difference and advantage of our proposed approach lies in its model-agnostic nature, making it immediately applicable for evaluation of any DST model.
 As can be inferred from Figure \ref{fig:main_result}, the effect of \textsc{Coco}-generated counterfactuals on the joint goal accuracy is quite consistent across all three DST models.
 This result empirically proves the transferability of \textsc{CoCo}, strengthening its reliability and applicability to be generally employed as a robustness evaluation of DST models by the future research.